 Everyone except for her.

 Who knew where she came from?
 She didn’t particularly stand out with her dark cocoa skin and her braided hair tied up in a bun.
 She was not wearing anything eye-catching, in fact, she didn’t seem to stand out at all.
 Until she made her way onto the dance floor.
-While the rest of us were shuffling off, she strode down the middle of the departing couples and with her head held high made her way onto the dance floor where she started dancing.
-She was fearless; the only brave soul on the dance floor.
+While the rest of us were shuffling off, she strode down the middle of the sea of departing couples and with her head held high, went to the middle of the dance floor and started dancing.
+She was fearless; the only brave soul on the floor.
 As I watched, her body began to move, slowly at first, matching with the slow rhythm so popular at the start of many salsa songs.
-But as she continued to dance it seemed as if the music was relying on her every move, the horns following every curve, the drums beating to every hip thrust.
+But as she continued to dance it seemed as if the music was relying on her every move, the horns following her every curve, the drums beating to every hip thrust.
 Her back arched as her hips swayed sensually, while her arms gracefully reached up over her head slowly coming down in a sensuous manner, hands seemingly hypnotizing, beckoning, her fingers delicately caressing the air.

-Her eyes were closed, her mouth slightly open with a small smile on her face in ecstasy.
-As the music picked up and she began to move with more vigor, her braids fell out of her bun, framing her body and whipping around every turn.
+Her eyes were closed, her mouth slightly open with a small smile of ecstasy on her face.
+As the music picked up and she began to move with more vigor, her long braids fell out of her bun, framing her body and whipping around every turn.
 The temperature went up a couple of notches adding to the Caribbean heat.
 She was openly making love to the music.
 Salsa was more than a rhythm.
 It was her pulse.

 I wasn’t the only one who was watching her.
-After about what seemed like forever one guy got up and made his way to her, pulling her toward him, twirling her around and around until they came face to face, bodies dancing in sync.
+After about what seemed like forever one guy got up and made his way to her, pulling her toward him, twirling her around and around until they came face to face.
+Their bodies began to dance in sync.
 As she moved he danced around her, his face in awe of this salsa queen.
 He was not alone.
 To his visible disappointment when the song blended into the next one another guy politely cut in to dance pulling her close, their bodies touching.
 After him, there was another, then another.
 I was lost, watching her in a trance.
 It seemed to go on forever.